In this article:

 SETTING ❖ XLReporting

-Returns true if the given setting exists in the global settings of the tenant (or its value if defined), else false.
+Returns true if the given setting exists in the global settings of the tenant (or its value if a value has been set), else false.

 SETTING(data)